-- 1 Select Combos > Menu > Add Combo. - 2 Select Functions, and select a number. - 3 Select an area to assign a function to, select Video, and select a video source. - 4 Repeat step 3 for all video functions in the combination screen. - 5 If necessary, customize the combination screen (Adding a Custom Combination Screen, page 3).
+- 1 Select Combos > Menu > Add Combo. - 2 Tap the window to add the video function. - 3 Select Video, and select a video source. - 4 Repeat for all video functions in the combination screen. - 5 If necessary, customize the combination screenAdding a Custom Combination Screen, page 3.